 Shoulder Dystocia Birth

-This is an extremely serious and even life-threatening injury that can occur during birth or delivery.
+This is an extremely serious and even a life-threatening, serious injury that can occur during birth or delivery.

-Shoulder dystocia happens when the baby is unable to pass through the birth canal and the shoulder becomes compressed.
+Shoulder dystocia happens when a newborn baby is unable to pass through the canal and the child’s shoulders becomes compressed.

 Shoulder dystocia injuries can also happen due to the high level of pressure on the umbilical cord if the baby’s shoulder is compressed.